A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Bill-Level Influence as an Indicator of Success in Bill Passage

 With this exploration, we expect to obtain insight into the time scales of legislator influence.
 For example, if a House member was very influential two years ago, how much does their cosponsorship of a bill now increase the likelihood that it passes?
 We consider half-lives of 6, 12, and 24 months.
 These half-lives correspond to natural time scales in Congress.
 Six months is half of a year, twelve months is half of a Congress, and twenty-four months is one Congress.

 In Figure \ref{halflife}, we show the effect of the half-life of a legislator's influence decay on our ability to differentiate between passed and failed bills.
 For all three half-lives, we are similarly successful at distinguishing between passed and failed bills.
 The relative differences between the influence scores are 0.248, 0.223, and 0.203 for half-lives of 6, 12, and 24 months, respectively.
 The standard errors are 0.0139, 0.0119, and 0.0107, respectively.
-The mean relative-differences for the half-lives differ from each other by more than one standard error, indicating that half-life is a meaningful parameter.
 For slower decay rates, we obtain smaller differences between the influence scores of passed and failed bills.
+However, from a practical point of view, the differences in these influence scores are only slightly different for different half-lives.
+Therefore, choosing any half-life between 6 months and 24 months gives a similar ability to distinguish between passed and failed bills.